top of page

 Workers' Compensation

 A worker is an individual who works on payroll, for an employer.
-And Workers’ Compensation is the benefits that the said worker will receive for his liabilities.
+Workers’ Compensation is the benefits that the said worker will receive for his liabilities.

 Now, what liabilities are we talking about here?

 Liabilities, in this context, mean the monetary losses and health impairments that the worker has sustained.
-This mostly includes things like the wages for days when he did not come to work, the fee that he paid for appointments with his attorney, and the expenses that he incurred to pay his medical bills.
+This mostly includes things like the wages for days when he did not come to work, the fees that he paid for appointments with his attorney, and the expenses that he incurred to pay his medical bills.

 Workers Compensation Law